LiuFG/PC-DARTS-LFW/README.md

 In this repo, my works are as below:

 - sample the proxy task to accelerate the search period
-- design the stems to fit webface dataset resolution
+- design the stems to fit webface dataset
 - use multi-process to accelerate LFW evalution
 - visualize the architecture parameters including alpha and beta by using tensorboard
 - parameters adjustment